LiosK/uuid7-rs/README.md

 - The remaining 32 `rand` bits are filled with a cryptographically strong random number.

-In the very rare circumstances where the 42-bit `counter` field reaches the maximum value and can no more be incremented within the same timestamp, this library increments the `unix_ts_ms`; therefore, the `unix_ts_ms` may have a larger value than that of the real-time clock.
+In the very rare circumstances where the 42-bit `counter` field reaches its maximum value and can no more be incremented within the same timestamp, this library increments the `unix_ts_ms`; therefore, the `unix_ts_ms` may have a larger value than that of the real-time clock.
 This library goes on with such